Company wishes to inform our web site visitors with some practical AI Robotic information.

-These operate using 2 DoF in the X-Y directions in a 3D work space; thus, they are not Holonomic
+These operate using two DoF in the X-Y directions in a 3D work space; therefore, they are not Holonomic

-Here is an illustration showing a differential vehicle turning with both a pivot turns and a sweeping turn.
+Here serves as an illustration showing a differential vehicle turning with both a pivot turns and a sweeping turn.

 Note the F